-The bcheckrc command invokes the mount -a command, which mounts all file systems in the /etc/fstab file, not just the standard UNIX file systems (/, usr, and var).
-The bcheckrc command also runs the file system check command, fsck, on UNIX file systems (UFS).
+The bcheckrc command invokes the mount -a command and mounts all file systems in the /etc/fstab file, not just the standard UNIX file systems (/, usr, and var).
+The bcheckrc command also runs the file system check command, fsck, on UNIX file systems (UFS) and starts the Logical Storage Manager (LSM) if necessary.
 If fsck finds a problem with the / (root) partition, the system shuts down and requires a reboot to fix the file system.

-6. Delete the table of Internet addresses to ensure that the routed and gated daemons do not start up during the Update Installation:
+5. Delete the table of Internet addresses to ensure that the routed and gated daemons do not start up during the Update Installation: